Jonesy167/Incident-Response-and-Digital-Forensics-Scripts/README.md

 # A Framework of Scripts and tools to automate Live Incident Response on Windows Machines

-**USB image can be downloaded from https://notusedmuch.sharefile.com/d-sa2a0ebf761c44dea(approx 716MB, (2.1GB when extracted))
+**USB image can be downloaded from https://notusedmuch.sharefile.com/share/view/sa2a0ebf761c44dea (approx 716MB, (2.1GB when extracted))

 **MD5Sum compressed .zip:  3c01d7fdf7c8b1fe3151514e088cb22b**